“Creativity takes courage.” – Henri Matisse

 Regenerating Creative Energy

-Reignite your creativity with my abstract prints.
-Let these pieces remind you that inspiration lives in unexpected places.
+Reignite your spark with my abstract prints.
+Let these pieces remind you that inspiration lives in the most unexpected places — and that this series will keep growing alongside every block I learn to walk through.